 Get Away – Make the most of WordCamp Intensives

 So why fly 4,000 miles to attend a WordCamp?
-Well, there’s a few reasons – but mostly it’s what I like to refer to as WordCamp Intensive.
+Well, there are a few reasons – but mostly it’s what I like to refer to as WordCamp Intensive.

-For the last couple of years I’ve taken some time before and after attending a WordCamp to have a ‘WordCamp instensive’.
+For the last couple of years, I’ve taken some time before and after attending a WordCamp to have a ‘WordCamp intensive’.
 While WordCamps vary in length, most are usually just a day, two or three in length.
-While you can pack a lot into that time I’ve found having time to prepare for your experiences before hand, and learn from them afterwards makes for a much more in depth experience.
+While you can pack a lot into that time I’ve found having time to prepare for your experiences beforehand, and learn from them afterwards makes for a much more in-depth experience.

 I can also set aside time to make the use of reading up on notes from WordCamp, including catching up on talks at WordCamps from all over the world over at WordCamp.tv.